AnkushRoy-code/Garage/README.md

 The compiled executable is present in `build/src/Main/Garage` if you compiled it using the `cli` and not `Visual Studio`, you can run it by either cd to `src/Main` and `./Garage` or just directly do `./src/Main/Garage` both of these work.

-See what I did there?
-It's called time waste.
-I did it just for you Shibam.
-Later on I will change it so that it's more direct and there's no yapping in between.